cni-iisc/cni-website/_newsletters/2023/mar.md

 <!-- Main article -->
     CNI had organised five seminars organised in February 2023.

-    Yunus Inan , a PhD student at EPFL, Switzerland  talked about a model to study the tradeoff between timeliness and distortion in data transmission, where different pieces of data have a different cost of not being sent.
+    Yunus Inan , a PhD student at EPFL, Switzerland  talked about a model to study the tradeoff between timeliness adistortion in data transmission, where different pieces     of data have a differen cost of not being sent.
 He poses the question of finding the optimal tradeoff as a policy design problem amenable to dynamic programming             methods.
-The speaker talked about the structural properties of optimal transmission policies, gives an algorithmic procedure to find the optimal tradeoff, and numerically evaluates some instances.
+The speaker talked about the structural properties of optimal transmission policies, gives an algorithmic procedure to find the optimal tradeoff, and               numericall evaluates some instances.

     Muhammad Shahbaz, a  assistant professor in Computer Science at Purdue University ,  discussed some of the networking and systems architectures he has developed to         address the ever-rising tension between performance and flexibility.
 He discussed how the continuous growth in chips’ processing